Kia Soul EV hatchback

 - Light steering

 Many manufacturers are scrambling to introduce their first electric cars, but not Kia.
 The Kia Soul EV is now in its second generation, and it joins the highly regarded e-Niro in Kia's fully electric range, which now also includes the more expensive Kia EV6 and is set to expand rapidly in the coming years.
 The launch of the Mk2 also saw the Soul move into a new, EV-only era, because it's no longer available with petrol or diesel engines.

-Available only in the lavish First Edition trim, and now available only in Maxx spec, the Soul is now offered in Urban and Explore trim levels.
-Standard features include 17-inch alloy wheels and an eight-inch touchscreen with a reversing camera, while Explore adds numerous features such as a head-up display, wireless smartphone charging and a 10-speaker Harmon Kardon sound system all come as standard.
-There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's smaller than the boots in the latest crop of superminis.
+Launched in the lavish First Edition trim, and now available only in Maxx spec, the Soul is now offered in Urban and Explore trim levels.
+Standard features include 17-inch alloy wheels and an eight-inch touchscreen with a reversing camera, while Explore adds numerous features such as a head-up display, wireless smartphone charging and a premium 10-speaker Harmon Kardon sound system.
+There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's less luggage space than the latest crop of superminis can manage.

 The advanced technology underneath the Soul EV's body goes some way to justifying the car’s price.
 It's fitted with a large 64kWh battery pack - the standard Nissan Leaf has a 40kWh pack - and a potent 201bhp electric motor.
 This gives it an impressive driving range of up to 280 miles, along with acceleration from 0-62mph in 7.9 seconds.

 MPG, running costs & CO2

 The Soul EV's range of 280 miles is almost identical to the 282 miles of the Hyundai Kona Electric and Kia e-Niro, while surpassing the 200-mile range of the DS 3 Crossback E-Tense.
-It's not quite as fast to charge as the DS though because it's only able to accept up to 50kW via its Type 2 connection, which is half the 100kW of the DS.
-Charging at 50kW from a DC rapid charging station takes the battery pack up to 80% in just over an hour, while a standard plug takes around 9.5 hours to fully replenish the battery.
+It's also just as fast to charge as the DS, at speeds of up to 100kW via its Type 2 connection.
+Charging at 100kW from a DC rapid charging station takes the battery pack up to 80% in just under an hour, while a standard 7.2kW wallbox takes around 9.5 hours to fully replenish the battery.